uncoil/eslint-config-uncoil/README.md

 )
 ```

-Which produces and runs a command like:
+The above command produces and runs a command like:

 ```
 npm install --save-dev eslint-config-strawhouse eslint-config-airbnb@^#.#.# eslint@^#.#.# eslint-plugin-jsx-a11y@^#.#.# eslint-plugin-import@^#.#.# eslint-plugin-react@^#.#.#
 ```

-1. Add `"extends": "strawhouse"` to your .eslintrc.

 ## Updating this NPM package